Month 8, Week 4

 - Playing with toys that have moving parts such as gears, wheels, and doors.

 - Poking her finger through holes in toys or books (there are some fun board books for babies that encourage this).

 - Rolling a ball back and forth with you.
-(Bonus if the ball makes noise.)
+(Bonus if the ball makes noise and lights up.)